-SPRAY the pumpkin with an animal repellent.
+Spray the pumpkin with an animal repellent.
 Many repel based on scent, and while the garlic or rotten-egg smell can be intense when first applied, it diminishes over time.

-BRUSH your dog or cat and put their fur around the base of the pumpkin.
+Brush your dog or cat and put their fur around the base of the pumpkin.
 Dogs and cats are natural predators that squirrels won’t want to be around.

-RUB the pumpkin with a thick coating of petroleum jelly, making for a sticky surface that is less appealing to squirrels.
+Rub the pumpkin with a thick coating of petroleum jelly, making for a sticky surface that is less appealing to squirrels.
 Some people use hairspray instead, but that needs to be reapplied frequently, while the petroleum jelly can last the season.

-SCARE squirrels away with a motion detector and a sprinkler.
+Scare the squirrels away with a motion detector and a sprinkler.
 This is really more appropriate for rural homesteads and country gardens.
 In town, try placing a statue of an owl or a fox near the pumpkin—silhouettes squirrels naturally recognize and avoid.